cse110-fa22-group23/cse110-fa22-group23/admin/cipipeline/phase1.md

 ### Deployment

 - Developing and maintaining a more robust backend may require a more suitable deployment platform
-- Providing hosted instances for developmental branches/pull requests provides a better quality experience for contribution
 - Services fulfilling such needs include Heroku, AWS, Netlify, etc.